Understanding Multistationarity of Fully Open Reaction Networks: Introduction

 \subsection{ML for multistationarity in CRNs}

 A problem of significant interest is to decide whether a given network is multistationary or not.
-This is a binary classification problem: thinking of the networks as input data that we want to label as either ``\textit{multistationary}" or ``\textit{not multistationary}".
-A common approach for classification problems is to use Machine Learning (ML) techniques.
+This is a binary classification problem: thinking of the networks as input data that we want to classify as either ``\textit{multistationary}" or ``\textit{not multistationary}".
+A common approach for classification problems is to use ML techniques.

-ML tools have competed with and enhanced traditional methods in many research areas over recent years.
-An advantage of using ML is that we pay the computational time cost once at the start, during the training process; then once we have a trained model, we can get predictions of the label for new input data from it almost instantaneously, for as many inputs as we need.

-The use of ML in CRN up to now has been limited to predicting species, complexes and reactions involved in a reaction network rather than predicting behaviour of the network.
-For example learning the potential energy surfaces and reaction pathways.
-For a comprehensive review on the current applications of ML in CRN see \cite{Wen-et-al-2023}.
+ML tools have competed with, and enhanced, traditional methods in many research areas over recent years.
+An advantage of using ML is that we pay the heavy computational time cost once at the start, during the training process; then once we have a trained model, we can get predictions of the label for new input data from it almost instantaneously, for as many inputs as we need.
+The use of ML in CRN theory up to now has been limited to predicting species, complexes and reactions involved in a reaction network rather than predicting behaviour of the network, such as learning the potential energy surfaces and reaction pathways.
+For a comprehensive review on the current applications of ML in CRN theory see \cite{Wen-et-al-2023}.

-Our third contribution is introducing a new graph representation for reaction networks (Definition~\ref{def:SRSC_graph}).
-A reaction network can be uniquely determined from this graph up to a permutation in the name of species, which does not affect whether the network is multistationarity.
-This representation of reaction networks allows us to cope with the variable length of CRN data, and use graph learning algorithms.
-Our final contribution is generating the first large scale dataset of reaction networks labelled according to whether they exhibit multistationary (using several tools including those developed in this paper), and to demonstrate its use in ML classification of multistationary.
+Our third contribution is introducing a new graph representation for reaction networks (Definition~\ref{def:SRSC_graph}) suitable for machine learning.
+A reaction network can be uniquely determined from this graph up to a permutation in the name of species, which does not affect whether the network is multistationary.
+This representation of reaction networks allows us to cope with the variable length of CRN data, and make use of graph learning algorithms.
+Our final contribution is generating the first large scale dataset of reaction networks labelled according to whether they exhibit multistationary (using several tools including those developed in this paper), and to demonstrate its use in training an ML classifier of multistationarity.

-The methodology developed will not only let us to deal with the multistationarity classification problem in fully open CRN systems with the power of ML, but also open the path for others to use ML tools for other questions in CRN theory.
+The methodology developed will not only let us to address the multistationarity classification problem in fully open CRN systems with the power of ML, but also opens the path for others to use ML tools for other questions in CRN theory.